Aman2809/SmartFinanceTracker/README.md

 ## Contact

-For any queries or issues, feel free to contact me at [your-email@example.com].
+For any queries or issues, feel free to contact me at [jhaaman1005@gmail.com].

 ---

-You can simply copy and paste this markdown content into your `README.md` file on GitHub.
-The format is structured to be GitHub-friendly, with proper markdown syntax for headers, lists, and code blocks.